AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Ten cases expanded.

-Case 16 / 41 / 42 / 43 — the AI-wrapper cluster.
-Four of the highest-severity cases were all "AI wrappers" — products that wrap an existing LLM API in a niche-specific UI.
-The pattern was consistent: the wrapper UI cloned ChatGPT or Claude visually, the marketing site cloned generator-default SaaS, and the product itself was easily replicated.
-The slop in the marketing layer was a faithful reflection of the slop in the product layer.
+Cases 16 / 41 / 42 / 43, the AI-wrapper cluster.
+Four of the highest-severity cases were all AI wrappers: products that wrap an existing LLM API in a niche-specific UI.
+The pattern was consistent.
+The wrapper UI cloned ChatGPT or Claude visually, the marketing site cloned generator-default SaaS, and the product itself was easily replicated.
+The slop in the marketing layer faithfully reflected the slop in the product layer.
 The fix here is not a marketing fix.

 9. The AI slop economy